Sad Wings of Destiny: Release

 Sad Wings of Destiny was released 26 March 1976, and seven days earlier "The Ripper" appeared as a single backed with "Island of Domination".

 The album was initially published and distributed by Janus Records in the United States.

 The album had the A-side and B-side reversed, so that "Prelude" opens the second side and "Victim of Changes" the first, while the sleeve has "Prelude" opening the first side.

 The album had little commercial success at first and had difficulty getting noticed due to critical competition from the rise of punk rock.
 The band supported the album with a headlining tour of the UK from 6 April to 20 June 1976.
 (Note: The band also headlined a single show in July 1976 at the Roundhouse.)

 The album was awarded a gold record in 1989.
 Sad Wings of Destiny arrived at the same time as other influential metal albums from the late 70's – the same year saw the release of Rising from Ritchie Blackmore's Rainbow and Virgin Killer from Scorpions.

 The band had grown dissatisfied with Gull; the tight finances led Moore to leave the band a second time—this time permanently.

 The album caught the attention of CBS Records, and with the help of new manager David Hemmings, the band signed with CBS and received a £60000 budget for their next record, Sin After Sin (1977).
 Downing described how the disappointed feelings the group had over Gull's management influenced the dark themes that appeared on Sad Wings of Destiny.

 The signing required breaking their contract with Gull, resulting in the rights to the first two albums and all related recordings—including demos—becoming property of Gull.

 Gull periodically repackaged and re-released the material from these albums, such as on the 1981 double album Hero, Hero.

 For the most part, the band was to abandon the progressive rock elements of their first two albums for a more straight-ahead heavy rock sound; the band revisited these progressive elements in 2008 on the album Nostradamus.

-Sad Wings of Destiny was reissued as part of the band's limited edition 50 Heavy Metal Years of Music box-set, released on October 2021, through Sony Music Entertainment and Legacy Recordings, marking its release for the first time in the group's current label.
+Sad Wings of Destiny was reissued as part of the band's limited edition 50 Heavy Metal Years of Music box-set, released in October 2021, through Sony Music Entertainment and Legacy Recordings, marking its release for the first time in the group's current label.

+In mid-2026, it was announced that the album would receive a 50th-anniversary reissue through current guitarist Ritchie Faulkner's label, Exciter Records, on 2 October.
+The album would feature "Prelude" as its first track, rather than "Victim of Changes", and CD pressings would include the outtake version of "Diamonds and Rust" as a bonus track.